How the arts and humanities are confronting climate change

 For Brickman, whose mediums include installation art, sculpture and video, the goal of her work isn’t necessarily to teach.
 There’s no concrete lesson to take away.
 The aim is to create a visual experience.
 If that sparks a desire to learn more, all the better.

 Bringing people into these spaces is really about opening up a conversation,” she said.
 “To have an open-ended discussion about the reality of a changing climate.”

 FROM DATA TO NARRATIVE

 How do data and science play roles in those conversations and storytelling?
 It’s a question associate professor of English Thomas Davis is exploring.

-Last semester, Davis led the English course “Methods for the Study of Literature,” which examines storytelling and how our close analysis of texts relates to our understanding of the world.
+Last spring, Davis led the English course “Methods for the Study of Literature,” which examined storytelling and how our close analysis of texts relates to our understanding of the world.
 In this particular class, Davis and his students applied those principles and lessons to climate change.

 “We have an enormous amount of data and knowledge about something like climate change and yet we still don’t act on it,” he said.
 “That problem isn’t just a question for the sciences.
 It’s a question for the humanities.
 Those kinds of problems underscore the need for multidisciplinary approaches.”